Routine Work Business Case Calculator

 STEP 1: Calculate the cost of the problem

-For this calculator, routine work includes tasks your employees perform regularly enough that they become familiar and largely automatic.
+Routine work includes tasks your employees perform regularly enough that they become familiar and largely automatic.

 SAFETY

-Estimate the annual cost of routine work safety events:
+Estimate the annual cost of safety incidents:

 • Recordable injuries